ericom-gideon/docs/docs/getstarted/how_to_deploy_diaspora.md

 Step 9: Commit your changes back up to your forked repo.
 Let’s deploy to Ninefold!

 Step 10: Follow the instructions on how to [deploy an app on Ninefold](http://www.ninefold.com/docs/apps/deploy).
 We recommend that you separate your DB on to a separate server so you can easily scale your pod.
 Remember that text file of your secret keys?
-Make sure to add those into your environmental variables in Step 4 (remember keep those safe vs. ever adding to your repo).
+Make sure to add those into your environmental variables in Step 3 of deployment (remember keep those safe vs. ever adding to your repo).

-Step 11: Also in Step 4, you will need to add a line in your “After Migrations’ window during deployment so Ninefold can read all of the wonderful configuration you made in your diaspora.yml.example.
+Step 11: Also in Step 3, you will need to add a line in your “After Migrations’ window during deployment so Ninefold can read all of the wonderful configuration you made in your diaspora.yml.example.

 	mv config/diaspora.yml.example config/diaspora.yml